18F/handbook/_pages/how-we-work/accessing-dod-systems.md

 * Part II / Section 13: Justification for access should be the simplest, most straight forward way of expressing your need.
 * You may attempt to submit the form without filling out Part III.
 DoD agencies typically don't care that we have [public trust (moderate risk) investigations]({{site.baseurl}}/top-secret/).
 If they do care, then you'll need to get the SAAR form signed by the GSA security manager's team.
 Take a look at the [PERSEC insite page](https://insite.gsa.gov/organizations/staff-offices/office-of-mission-assurance/divisions-program-offices/personnel-security-division) and contact the branch deputy.

-## Questions / Problems

 If you run into issues getting your SAAR form approved, please contact your Account Manager, or the National Security & Intelligence Portfolio manager.
-You can also post questions about this process to the #portfolio-nat-security channel in Slack.